Choa Chu Kang

 Both the North South Line and Bukit Panjang LRT stations have a common concourse at ground level.
 The main ticket concourse is located underneath the North-South Line platforms, with stairs leading to a mezzanine level for passengers transferring between both lines.
 In addition, new Exit E provides an alternative exit from mezzanine level, at the side of the BPLRT station.

 The concourse feature faregates for automatic fare collection and provides access between paid and unpaid areas of the station, with at least one bidirectional wide-swinging gate for the benefit of passengers-in-wheelchairs and those carrying bulky items or travelling with prams.
 General Ticketing Machines allow commuters to purchase tickets for single or multiple journeys, and along with a Transitlink Add-Value Machine, offer contactless card transactions.
 As with other BPLRT stations, Exit E only has one ticketing machine serving both paid and unpaid areas, with a swing gate that allows either side to access the machine at any one time.

-At the NSL concourse, the station office functions as a Passenger Service Centre, where commuters may make travel inquiries or perform card transactions using cash payment.
-Retail shops and public toilets are located in the unpaid area of the NSL concourse.
+At the NSL concourse, the station office functions as a Passenger Service Centre, where commuters may make travel inquiries.

 - Bicycle racks at station exits